collective/funnelweb/README.rst

 or the commandline.
 Funnelweb progresses crawler content through various steps to improve the quality of the final converted site.
 Each step and it's configuration options are well thought out and have proved useful on many site conversions over the years.

+If the source site is already a CMS such as Plone or drupal and you have access to the database there maybe other existing tools which can extract the structure and content of the site directly and could require less manual configuration.

 Funnelweb is also very flexible as it uses a modular transmormation framework underneath which advanced users can use if they they need further steps added to their conversion